frqnck/homebrew-porters/README.md

 	brew tap frqnck/homebrew-porters

-Next, pour yourself a porter (or a stout)
+Next, pour yourself a porter using Cask (or Brew a stout)

 	brew cask coronasdk-nightly

 Enjoy...